-- 28.1 Year-End series awards will be allocated to competitors placed first, second and third in the Special Vehicle Category, Production Vehicle Category and FIA Category provided that ART 26.1 is met. - 28.2 Year-end series awards will be allocated to competitors placed first, second and third in all regional classes, i.e. classes A, P, B, G, FIA, T, S, D, E and F provided ART 26.1 is met. - 28.3 In order to qualify for any awards the competitor/s concerned must have started at fifty per cent (50%) plus one (1) rounds of the events run. - 28.4 Should the minimum requirements for the declaration of champions not be met only series class awards will be made.
+- 28.1 Year-End series awards will be allocated to competitors placed first, second and third in the Special Vehicle Category, Production Vehicle Category, Side by Side Vehicle Category and FIA Category provided that ART 26.1 is met. - 28.2 Year-end series awards will be allocated to competitors placed first, second and third in all regional classes, i.e., classes A, P, B, T, S, D, E, F, G and FIA provided ART 26.1 is met. - 28.3 In order to qualify for any awards the competitor/s concerned must have started at fifty per cent (50%) plus one (1) rounds of the events run. - 28.4 Should the minimum requirements for the declaration of champions not be met only series class awards will be made.